 3.1.2.2.3 Variety collectors are important sources of verified living plant material.
 However, in some circumstances there may be limitations in respect to the amount of material available from such sources.
-In these situations, small quantities of material can, nevertheless, enable the requesting authority to verify material from other sources: e.g. to verify the identity of material obtained on the market, before its incorporation in the variety collection.
+In these situations, small quantities of material can, nevertheless, enable the requesting authority to verify material from other sources before its incorporation in the variety collection.